cbor-wg/array-tags/draft-ietf-cbor-array-tags.md

 Since these typed arrays may carry significant amounts of data, there is interest in interchanging them in CBOR without the need of lengthy conversion of each number in the array.
+This also can save space overhead with encoding a type for each element of an array.

 This document defines a number of interrelated CBOR tags that cover these typed arrays, as well as two additional tags for